orditeck/2ndbrain/Home Lab.md

 #### Usage
 Network Attached Storage (NAS): a storage that's available to all devices on the network.

+I keep it very barebone as it's not a powerful machine.

 Divided in two volumes:
 1. Family (4TB)
 	- Photos